mayafetzer/CoffeeShopPrediction_HuggingFace/README.md

 ## Purpose
 This repository holds the code to run an app that will predict whether a customer will order a latte, cappuccino, or espresso based on different independant variables like order time, caffiene tolerance, etc.

+## Files In This Repository
+app.py - Python code to create the Hugging Face interface

+best_model.pkl - a pickle file that contains the best ML model for the dataset

+coffee_recommendation_dataset.xlsx - the training dataset

+label_encoder.pkl - a pickle file that encodes the data

+requirement.txt - requirements file

 ## Prerequisites

 ### Python